Italian unions to protest cuts, labour reform plans

 Separately, Italy's biggest metalworkers union, the Fiom, announced it would hold a nationwide demonstration in Rome on Oct.
 18 to protest against Renzi's plans to overhaul labour laws and ease firing restrictions.

-Earlier this month, Public Administration Minister Marianna Madia confirmed that pay rises for Italy's 3 million public servants would be frozen for a sixth year running next year, a move expected to save 2.1 billion euros (1.65 billion pounds) from the 2015 budget.
+Earlier this month, Public Administration Minister Marianna Madia confirmed that pay rises for Italy's 3 million public servants would be frozen for a sixth year running next year, a move expected to save 2.1 billion euros (2.7 billion US dollar) from the 2015 budget.

 Opinion polls show Renzi still enjoys strong approval ratings more than six months after he came to office in February but the protest underlines an increasingly difficult political climate for the 39-year-old prime minister.